Falcon Gold (CVE:FG) Stock Price Down 20% – Time to Sell?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s share price was down 20% during mid-day trading on Friday .
+(CVE:FG – Get Free Report) shares were down 20% during trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 197,000 shares changed hands during mid-day trading, a decline of 8% from the average daily volume of 213,364 shares.
+Approximately 197,000 shares were traded during mid-day trading, a decline of 8% from the average daily volume of 213,364 shares.
 The stock had previously closed at C$0.03.

 Falcon Gold Company Profile